ChechoCZ/node-nunjucks/readme.md

 # Express + Nunjucks Template Engine
-This is a small app that intends to request the user's age and check if is adult or under-age.
+This is a small app that intends to request user's age and check if is adult or under-age.

 ## Objective: Practice
 There were used concepts such as routes, middlewares and template engine.